bitovi/hatchify/doc/schema/attribute-types/enum.md

 # enumerate({default, primary, values, required, unique})

 Defines an attribute belonging to a set of constant string values.
-The `values` attribute specifies the array of possible string values that each record may choose it's value from.
+The `values` attribute specifies the array of possible string values that each record may choose its value from.

 ```ts
 export const Todo = {